-Southwestern College assumes the academic integrity of its students.
-In cases where academic integrity is in question, the following definitions and policies will apply.
+Southwestern College assumes the academic integrity of its learners.
+In cases where academic integrity is in question, the academic integrity definitions are as follows:

-Academic dishonesty is any act of cheating, fabrication, plagiarism, abuse of resources, forgery of academic documents, dissimulation, or sabotage, and any act of aiding and abetting academic dishonesty.
-The following definitions make clear the policy of the college.
+Academic dishonesty is any act of cheating, fabrication, plagiarism, abuse of resources, forgery of academic documents, dissimulation, sabotage, and any act of aiding and abetting academic dishonesty.

-- 1. Cheating is using or attempting to use unauthorized materials, information or study aids in any academic exercise.
-Examples: copying homework, copying someone else's test, using an unauthorized "cheat sheet," etc. - 2.
+Cheating is using or attempting to use unauthorized materials, information or study aids in any academic exercise.
+Examples: copying homework, copying someone else's test, using an unauthorized "cheat sheet," etc.

 Fabrication is the falsification or invention of any information or citation in any academic exercise.
-Examples: making up a source, giving an incorrect citation, misquoting a source, etc. - 3.
+Examples: making up a source, giving an incorrect citation, misquoting a source, etc.

 Plagiarism is the representation of the words and ideas of another as one's own in any academic exercise.
 Plagiarism includes failing to give a citation for using work from another person or source.
-Modifications and rephrasings do not reduce the requirement for giving a citation.
-This also applies to information obtained electronically, such as from the Internet. - 4.
+Modifications to phrasings do not reduce the requirement for giving a citation.
+This also applies to information obtained electronically, such as from the Internet.

 Dissimulation is the disguising or altering of one's own actions as to deceive another about the real nature of one's actions concerning an academic exercise.
-Examples: fabricating excuses for such things as missing classes, postponing tests, handing in late papers; turning in a paper for one class that was originally written for another class, etc. - 5.
-Abuse of resources is the damaging of any resource material or inappropriately limiting access to resource material that is necessary for academic work.
-Examples: hiding library materials, removing noncirculating material from the library, hiding or stealing another person's textbook, notes or software, failure to return library materials when requested by the library, etc. - 6.
+Examples: fabricating excuses for such things as missing classes, postponing tests, handing in late papers; turning in a paper for one class that was originally written for another class (when original work is requested), etc.

+Abuse of resources is the damaging of any resource material or inappropriately limiting access to resource material, which is necessary for academic work.
+Examples: hiding library materials, removing non-circulating material from the library, hiding or stealing another person's textbook, notes or software, failure to return library materials when requested by the library, etc.

 Forgery of academic documents is the unauthorized changing or construction of any academic document.
-Examples: changing transcripts, changing grade books, changing grades on papers that have been returned, forging signatures, etc. Examples also include completion of an application for any Southwestern academic program, which omits or falsifies any requested information.
-Such violations can result in the revocation of the application, even if approval was previously granted on the basis of fabricated information. - 7.
+Examples: changing transcripts, changing grade books, changing grades on papers which have been returned, forging signatures, etc.

 Sabotage is the damaging or impeding of the academic work of another student.
-Examples: ruining another student's lab work, destroying another student's term paper, etc. - Aiding and abetting academic dishonesty is knowingly facilitating any act defined in 1- 7.
+Examples: ruining another student's lab work, destroying another student's term paper, etc.

+Aiding and abetting academic dishonesty is knowingly facilitating any act defined in 1-7.

+Examples of Academic Integrity violations also include completion of an application for any Southwestern academic program that omits or falsifies any requested information.
+Such violations can result in the revocation of the application, even if approval was previously granted on the basis of fabricated information.